-Dimension Wind Solar Grid- connected Off- grid Datasets and limitations Grid distance (km) Х X X X Open Street Map [®] , extracted for global power lines.
-This map shows the power lines for the world.
+Dimension Wind Solar Grid- connected Off- grid Datasets and limitations Grid distance (km) Х Х Х Х Open Street Map [®] , extracted for global power lines.
+This map shows the power lines on a global scale.
 The power lines have been reviewed for geographical accuracy using Google Earth.
 Most of the lines checked on the map seem to correspond with the actual location as confirmed by high resolution aerial images on Google Earth.
-Limitations regarding the dataset: The dataset is incomplete in certain areas and provides less information than ideal on the voltage capacity of some of the lines.
+Limitations regarding the dataset: Limitations on the dataset include that it is incomplete in certain areas, and less information than ideal on the voltage capacity of some of the lines.
 This dataset was extracted from the OpenStreetMap [®] initiative.
 OpenStreetMap [®] is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
 Limitations regarding our approach: Connecting to the grid is not solely dependent on the distance between the grid and new connection point, as the local situation on the ground can be far more complex.
 The feasibility of grid connection depends the cost of doing so compared with the overall project cost.
 Larger projects may allow for dedicated lines to be deployed.
 Planned grid extensions were not considered in this demonstration, so it therefore provides only a snapshot of the current situation.
 The possibility of connecting to the line does not guarantee that any capacity will be available to transport additional energy.
 For off-grid applications, the presence of a transmission line in the vicinity of a population centre does not guarantee that the centre will be connected to that grid.
-Population density (persons/ km2) Х Х Х Х The LandScan 2014 Global Population Database was developed by Oak Ridge National Laboratory (ORNL) for the United States Department of Defense (DoD).
+Population density (persons/ km 2) Х Х Х Х The LandScan 2014 Global Population Database was developed by Oak Ridge National Laboratory (ORNL) for the United States Department of Defense (DoD).
 It presents a probable population density by square kilometre everywhere on Earth.
-Limitations: Although the dataset is updated annually, sudden movements of populations (conflicts, flood) may not be captured by this dataset.
-Slope (%) Х X Х х Dataset available from the Global Atlas.
+Limitations: Although the dataset is updated annually, sudden movements of populations (due to conflicts, flood) may not be captured by this dataset.
+Slope (%) Х Х Х Dataset available from the Global Atlas.
 Terrain maps show the elevation above sea level on the land and depth of the ocean and sea bottom.
 The map was developed from Shuttle Radar Topography Mission (SRTM) and SRTM Water Body Dataset (SWBD).
-The detailed SRTM3 data with grid resolution of three arcsec (-90 m at the equator) are available between the latitudes of 60°N and 50°S, which represent most land.
+The detailed SRTM3 data with grid resolution of three arcsec (-90 m at the equator) are available between the latitudes of 60°N and 50°S, which represent most land